12StarsMedia/count_and_limit/README.md

 # Count and Limit fieldtype for Statamic

 A Statamic fieldtype to count and/or limit character input.
+Excellent for use with meta tags.

 ![](https://dl.dropboxusercontent.com/u/1113046/candidioassets/count_and_limit_screenshot.png)